DAIV : SWE's AI Assistant

 - DAIV generates plan: Analyzes codebase and posts detailed implementation steps

-- Developer approves: Comments "Looks good, go ahead"
+- Developer approves: Comments "@daiv /approve-plan"

 - DAIV updates code: Automatically modifies the implementation to use Redis